siemens/embb/CONTRIBUTING.md

 There are two predefined branches in the Git repository:

 - ```master```: This branch contains the latest stable version of EMB², i.e., the source code has been reviewed and all tests pass successfully.
 - ```development```: Implementation takes place in this branch.
 In contrast to feature branches (see below), the source code in this branch has to be compilable.
-When the new features are stable, the development branch is merged back into the master branch.
+When new features are stable, the development branch is merged back into the master branch.

-In addition to these two branches, there may be arbitrarily many feature branches for implementing new functionality of fixing bugs.
+In addition to these two branches, there may be arbitrarily many feature branches for implementing new functionality or fixing bugs.
 There are no requirements on the source code in these branches.
-After finishing the implementation, a feature branch is merged into the development branch (make sure that the source code is still compilable).
+After finishing the implementation, a feature branch is merged into the development branch (make sure that the source code is still compilable afterwards).
 For merging, use ```git pull```, i.e., a fetch followed by a merge, so that Git is able to track the origin of changes.

 ### Contributing